-Protection Board means the Agriculture Protection Board of Western Australia constituted under the Agriculture Protection Board Act 1950 5.
+Protection Board means the Agriculture Protection Board of Western Australia constituted under the Agriculture Protection Board Act 1950 4.

-[Section 120 inserted by No. 46 of 2010 s.
+[Section 120 inserted: No. 46 of 2010 s.
 54.]

 121. Approvals and certificates

 An approval or certificate given by the Chief Officer under this Act as in force before the commencement day and of effect on that day has effect on and after that day as if it were an approval or certificate of the Director General.